 HMEA’s Autism Resource Central was conceived in 1996 by a group of parents to serve primarily as an information and referral service for children and families affected by Autism Spectrum Disorders.
 The Center services the eastern portion of DDS Central-West Region.
 This encompasses North Central, Worcester, and South Valley areas.
 All totaled there are 65 towns within the Center’s service area.
 However, families who live outside our service area may choose to utilize our Center, The Division of Autism requests that families choose and utilize the Center that best suits their family’s needs and not utilize multiple state funded Centers.
 Please see our Resource Map for all DDS funded Centers.

-This program is funded by the Department of Developmental Services ( DDS ) and administered by Horace Mann Educational Associates, Inc. HMEA recognizes that family participation is critical to the success of it’s programs, a Family Advisory Board serves as the voice of families to the Center.
+This program is funded by the Department of Developmental Services ( DDS ) and administered by HMEA Inc. (Horace Mann Educational Associates, Inc.) HMEA recognizes that family participation is critical to the success of it’s programs, an Advisory Board which includes parents, parent professionals, Self advocates and professionals serves as the voice of stakeholders to the Center.

 Information and referral, education, family support and networking are vital services the Center provides.
 HMEA’s Autism Resource Central is designed to help parents, educators, service providers, and medical professionals provide effectively for those diagnosed with Autism Spectrum Disorder.
 The Center does not recommend any single program or treatment but instead offers information on a great variety of issues giving parents and professionals what they need to make educated choices.

 If you are looking for Autism Resources in Central Massachusetts we at HMEA’s Autism Resource Central are here to help as you begin the journey of parenting your child who has been diagnosed on the Autism Spectrum.